Some posts contain compensated links. Please read this disclaimer for more info.

 Bosnia & Herzegovina

-Bosnia only has a small stretch of coastline, but it does have one cruise port, which is Neum.
+Bosnia only has a small stretch of coastline, but it has one cruise port, Neum.
 The port is only visited by SeaDream II, a small luxury cruise yacht that accommodates 110 guests.

 Balkans River Cruises